Heat Treating Used to Keep Material Hard & Soft

-Heat treating is a group of industrial and metalworking processes used to alter the physical, and sometimes chemical, properties of a material.
+Heat treating is a group of industrial and metalworking processes used to alter the physical and sometimes chemical properties of a material.
 The most common application is metallurgical.
 Heat treatments are also used in the manufacture of many other materials, such as glass.
-Heat treatment involves the use of heating or chilling, normally to extreme temperatures, to achieve a desired result such as hardening or softening of a material.
-Heat treatment techniques include annealing, case hardening, precipitation strengthening, tempering, normalizing and quenching.
+Heat treatment involves the use of heating or chilling, normally to extreme temperatures, to achieve the desired result, such as hardening or softening of a material.
+Heat treatment techniques include annealing, precipitation strengthening, tempering, normalizing, and quenching.

 Tempering Ductility is the ability of a metal to change shape before it breaks.
-Freshly quenched martensite is hard but not ductile; in fact is is very brittle.
+Freshly quenched martensite is hard but not ductile; in fact, it is very brittle.
 Tempering is needed to add ductility to the material.
 This usually comes with a small sacrifice in strength.
 Tempering greatly increases the resistance of some materials to shock loading.

 The microstructural changes accompanying tempering include the loss of the acicular martensite pattern and the precipitation of tine carbide particles.
 The microstructure of quenched and tempered steel is referred to as tempered martensite.

-–Full Annealing – Steel or other materials are heated to 50-100°F above the A3 for hypoeutectoid steels, and above the A1 for hypereutectoid steels, and is then slow cooled, making the steel much easier to cut or bend.
+–Full Annealing – Steel or other materials are heated to 50-100°F above the A3 for hypoeutectoid steels and above the A1 for hypereutectoid steels and is then slowly cooled, making the steel much easier to cut or bend.
 Cooling must take place very slowly so that course pearlite isn’t formed.